dthell/Deep-Reinforcement-Learning-Reacher/README.md

 - PyTorch (torch version 0.4.0)
 - random
 - matplotlib.pyplot (matplotlib 	version 3.3.2)
-- ddpg_agent_v2 from which Agent is imported
+- ddpg_agent_v2 from which Agent is imported (version with 1 agent)
-- model_v2 from which actor and Critic are imported
+- model_v2 from which Actor and Critic are imported (version with 1 agent)
+- agent_v20_agents from which Agent_DDPG and Agent_A2C are imported (version with 20 agents)
+- model_v20_agents from which Actor, Critic and ActorCritic are imported (version with 20 agents)

 The versions are for indication only as the one used to develop the code but the code may run with other versions.

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb`.
+Follow the instructions in `Continuous_Control.ipynb` for the  1 agent version or in `Continuous_Control_20.ipynb` for the 20 agents version.

 There are 6 sections:
 1. Starting the environment to import the required dependancies and start the Unity environment
 2. The second section is dedicated to getting some knowledge about the state and action spaces
 3. The 3rd section is testing random actions to see how to interact with the environment
-4. The training the agent section defines an agent with specific hyperparameters, defines the DDPG training routine and then calls it to train the agent
+4. The training the agent section defines an agent with specific hyperparameters, defines the DDPG training routine and then calls it to train the agent.
+A second training routine based on the A2C algorithm is also provided in this section.
 5. The test a train agent is here to test the trained agent and see how it interacts better with the environment
 6. The last section shows the training scores graph

 Some of agent parameters (actor and critic learning rates, the update frequency and the weight decay) can be updated at the begining of section 4 to test other parameters.
-For the hyperparameters not exposed in the function, they are at the begining of the ddpg_agent_v2.py file.
+For the hyperparameters not exposed in the function, they are at the begining of the ddpg_agent_v2.py, resp. ddpg_agent_v20_agents.py, file.

 The trained weights used in section 5 are only valid for the hyperparameters initially given in the files.

 ### The Model

-The implemented model is a DDPG algorithm.
+The implemented models are a DDPG algorithm and an A2C algorithm.

+For the DDPg algorithm
 Various deep NN have been tested for the actor and critic network used in this problem and the best and simplest design among the similar results for this environment is the following:

 Actor model: 1 batch normalization layer, 2 hidden layers NN, all fully-connected, with sizes: